rolandoam/ChesterGL/README.md

 ## How to have fun

+The easy way: play with the [official jsfiddle](http://jsfiddle.net/U8fCz/2/)

-Get the latest "stable" release from here:
+If you want to play more, you can get the latest "stable" release from here:

 [http://funkaster.github.com/ChesterGL/chesterGL-latest.zip](http://funkaster.github.com/ChesterGL/chester-latest.zip)